frederickaplan/fdh/files/PART3/fdh-3-1.md

 ### Importance of Deep learning for Digital Humanities.

  Can Deep Learning networks and Big Data of the Past lead to new forms of Artificial Intelligence ?

+## Uniting Symbolic and Sub-Symbolic Representations

 ## Practice